eclipse-che/che-machine-exec/README.md

 ## Test che-machine-exec with help UI on the docker infrastructure

 Run Eclipse CHE.
 You can create new Eclipse CHE workspace with integreated Theia IDE from stack 'Theia IDE on docker'.
-Then You can [test che-machine-exec with help che-theia-terminal-extension](#test-che-machine-exec-with-help-che-theia-terminal-extension) and [test che-machine-exec with help che-theia-task-plugin](#test-che-machine-exec-with-help-che-theia-task-plugin)
+Then You can [test che-machine-exec with help eclipse-che-theia-terminal](#test-che-machine-exec-with-help-eclipse-che-theia-terminal) and [test che-machine-exec with help che-theia-task-plugin](#test-che-machine-exec-with-help-che-theia-task-plugin)

 # Test che-machine-exec on the local Openshift